All Episodes

 She had to know about it.

-Well, keep going because it isn't gonna matter because the American people wish they were like Bill Clinton.
+Well, keep going because it ain't going to matter because the American people wish they were like Bill Clinton.

 But there will be some people.

-The point is, uh, Jake, there there probably are already some people who have doubts about Donald Trump for that reason, those reasons as they relate to character, just and as well as his uh raggadocio behavior, uh, and so forth.
+The point is, Jake, there probably are already some people who have doubts about Donald Trump for that reason, those reasons, as they relate to character, as well as his ragged docile behavior and so forth.

 Okay.

-Yeah, I uh I definitely understand what you're saying there.
+Yeah, I definitely understand what you're saying there.

 How can somebody like that have as much support as he does?

-Well, I I basically just uh I wanted to know what you had to say about it, and uh at first I was kind of surprised that I'd never heard like the liberal media uh bring it up at all, but uh then I was kind of thinking about it and I realized and they'd kind of be like uh downsizing Clinton too if they criticize Trump for doing what he did back then.
+But then I was kind of thinking about it and I realized then they'd kind of be like downsizing Clinton too if they criticized Trump for doing what he did back then.

-And so, yeah, I just wasn't really uh like I'm I've never been a Trump supporter, but like I've never hated him either.
+And so, yeah, I just wasn't really like I've never been a Trump supporter, but like I've never hated him either.

 I was kind of like in between.